Visiting with your dog

 Your dog will love all the different smells and exciting places to run about, but please remember that Dartmoor is a working landscape providing grazing for cattle, sheep and ponies, both on the commons and in enclosed fields.

-We kindly ask that you be a responsible dog owner and follow our Paws on Dartmoor advice:
+We kindly ask that you be a responsible dog owner and follow our Love Moor Life advice.

 Keep your dog on a lead